classicsc/mt7612u/README.md

 Questions about this will **silently** ignored !
 They are <u>plenty</u> information around the web.

+**NOTES**
+The original driver is a mess and **PITA**
+Both mt7610u and mt7612u <u>can</u> work with the
+same driver.
+Code which is missing in one driver, may found in the other driver.
+i.e STA, AP, RSSI, LED handling stuff

 **BUGS**
 - can't unload driver, must disconnect device(s) first
 - bug in cfg80211 notify code